 524-5.3 Weep Holes: Locate and construct weep holes as shown in the Plans.
 Construct weep holes at the toe of slope for all slope pavements.

-524-5.4 Filter Fabric: Place filter fabric underall concrete ditch pavement.
+524-5.4 Filter Fabric: Place filter fabric directly beneath all concrete ditch pavement for the entire length and width of the pavement, regardless of the pavement thickness.
+Place filter fabric below weep hole aggregate to form a mat continuous with the pavement filter fabric or underlapping the pavement filter fabric, if present.